-Enterprise-grade software has progressed to a point where nearly all organizations and businesses depend on it to stay competitive in the marketplace.
+Enterprise-grade software, or apps, have progressed to a point where nearly all organizations and businesses depend on it to stay competitive in the marketplace.
 It doesn’t matter if you’re a non-profit that needs to keep track of donors or an auto dealership looking for better inventory management.
 Mobile enterprise apps offer an unprecedented amount of flexibility and functionality for companies.

-Thoroughly vetting these questions upfront will also help your company enhance the process of choosing the right software development company.
-With a complete understanding of what your project entails and your end needs, experienced developers will be able to add additional insight and help identify alternative solutions to enhance your project.
+Thoroughly vetting these questions upfront will help your company with the process of choosing the right software development company.
+With a complete understanding of what your project entails and your end needs, experienced developers will be able to add insight and help identify alternative solutions to enhance your project.

 Company Needs & Capabilities

 Your company wants to create an app that allows its customers to interface directly with their sales team, process orders, and track the status of previous orders.
 Having noticed many competitors in the market starting to adopt custom software to handle similar situations, your company is looking to develop a competitive app that will give their customers unique and enhanced functions to simplify their day-to-day tasks.

 Knowing your company doesn’t have the in-house capabilities to take on such a project, you’ve determined the most viable solution is to outsource the project.
 Outsourcing a project can provide many benefits to a company when working with the right partner.
 When considering your options, look for the following qualities in the development company:

 There are many approaches that companies take when it comes to software development.
 Researching and knowing the benefits of each method and how they relate to your project plays a crucial role in understanding cost estimates and the working relationship.

 Development models can include but are not limited to lean development, scrum development, or agile software development.